-Embedded Executive: Paul Beckmann, CEO, DSP Concepts - Embedded Computing Design
+Embedded Executive: Paul Beckmann, CTO, DSP Concepts - Embedded Computing Design

-Embedded Executive: Paul Beckmann, CEO, DSP Concepts
+Embedded Executive: Paul Beckmann, CTO, DSP Concepts

 March 30, 2022